 A small percentage of people with glaucoma have a condition known as narrow-angle glaucoma.
 This type of glaucoma can occur slowly and progressively or very quickly and can only be detected through an eye exam.
 Narrow-angle glaucoma occurs when increased pressure causes the iris to be pushed forwards, blocking the drainage channel completely.
 Because fluid cannot exit the eye, pressure in the eye spikes rapidly.
-This can quickly result in emergency condition called acute closed-angle glaucoma, which can result if blindness if not immediately diagnosed and treated.
+This can quickly result in an emergency condition called acute closed-angle glaucoma, which can result in blindness if not immediately diagnosed and treated.
 Possible symptoms of narrow-angle glaucoma include blurred vision, severe eye pain, headaches, halos, or nausea and vomiting.
 A very important reason to make sure and see your optometrist or ophthalmologist on a yearly basis is to monitor for these conditions.
 When caught early, they can be controlled and vision can be preserved.

 How do I know if I have glaucoma?

 With rare exceptions, glaucoma has no symptoms.
 There is no pain or discomfort to the eye, only a gradual loss of vision.
 This change may occur over weeks, months, or even years before you realize you are losing vision.
 But take heart, The Eye Institute of Utah utilizes a sophisticated instrument option that can detect glaucoma even before symptoms occur.
 Annual eye exams are critical in detecting glaucoma and preventing permanent vision loss.